Funshayoo/Funsbot/README.md

 ## Funsbot

-Funsbot is a fun Discord bot with a wide range of features for your server.
+Najman bot is a fun Discord bot with a wide range of features for your server.
 Whether you're looking for moderation tools, music functionality, or just want to have some fun, Funsbot has you covered.

 ## Features
 - Playing music from youtube
 - Wordle game
-- Moderation tools
 - Fun commands
-- ChatGPT integration

 ## Requirements
 > Python 3.10 or newer, install all the requirements